Revenue Reverend

 a.
 Perf 12

-Note: a proof similar to R24/a but in olive-green exists on a De La Rue approval card (ref 337/24) dated 14 April 1983.
-It is assumed that the stamp was issued later the same year.
+1. A proof similar to R24/a but in olive-green exists on a De La Rue approval card (ref 337/24) dated 14 April 1983.
+It is assumed that the stamp was issued later the same year, with R21 issued earlier.

 Sea Departure